 Best Places to Visit in Italy

-There is so much history, so much art, and so many awesome sites to visit that Rome cannot be missed.
+There is so much history, so much art, and so many amazing sites to visit that Rome cannot be missed.

 Top Experiences: The Colosseum, the Pantheon, Trevi Fountain, the Vatican Museum and Sistine Chapel, and the Borghese Museum.